 In this way, you’re learning new words and how sentences are formed.
-Grammar isn’t explicitly taught but you’ll begin to pick up the various grammar points on your own.
+Grammar isn’t explicitly taught through the sentences, but you’ll begin to pick up the various grammar points on your own.

 I tried out this course with zero knowledge of Italian and within a few days was able to figure out some different verb forms and gender usage.
 More importantly, I found myself able to say full sentences and be able to substitute in and out various pieces to express different meanings.

-Neither Glossika or Ripeti Con Me are the most flashy or exciting courses.
+Neither Glossika nor Ripeti Con Me is the flashiest or most exciting course.
 There are no games, points, or any of that extra stuff.
 You’ll have to be self-motivated to really keep up with it.

 That said, it’s not difficult to do a bit each day.

 Using Ripeti Con Me

 The course materials are available through a simple online platform.
 You can browse through lessons by level, grammar topic, or take them in order.